 Challenging SBA COC Determinations in a GAO Protest

-Interested Party Requirement: When filing a bid protest based upon an SBA COC Certificate of Competency matter, you must still meet the interested party requirements for a GAO protest.
+Interested Party Requirement: When filing a bid protest based upon a government Certificate of Competency matter, you must still meet the interested party requirements for a GAO protest.
 Under GAO’s Bid Protest Regulations, an interested party is an actual or prospective offeror whose direct economic interest would be affected by the award of a contract or the failure to award a contract.
 4 CFR 21.0(a).
-It is generally difficult to challenge an SBA COC determination at GAO.
+It is generally difficult to challenge a certificate of competency determination at GAO.
 The burden of proof is usually hard to show and at some point, you may even have to show that the SBA did not follow its own regulations.

 - Being an actual or prospective bidder can meet this requirement.

 - A protestor must show that either the contracting officer did not make a valid responsibility determination.

 - The SBA ‘s actions were arbitrary and capricious, and it failed to follow its own SBA COC regulations.

 - If GAO rules in your favor, you must show a substantial chance of getting the award.

 CO Must Refer Government Certificate of Competency & Technical Responsibility Issues to the SBA